Best AI video bookmark manager in 2026: 4 tools compared

 The only mistake you can make is picking one for the wrong reason: don't choose Raindrop expecting transcript search, don't choose Glasp expecting Instagram support, don't choose Mymind expecting deep query power.
 Within their lanes, all four are competent.
 Outside their lanes, none of them are.

-Pocket was officially shut down by Mozilla on July 8, 2025, after running for 18 years.
-Existing exports still work but the service no longer accepts new saves and the apps have been removed from the App Store and Play Store.
+Pocket was discontinued by Mozilla in mid-2025 after running for nearly two decades.
+Existing exports remain available for a period, but the service no longer accepts new saves and the mobile apps were removed from the App Store and Play Store.
 We left it out to avoid recommending a dead product.
+See Mozilla's Pocket end-of-life announcement on the official support pages for current export deadlines.

 Both are excellent for note-taking with embedded video links, but neither indexes video transcript content for search by default.
 You can copy a YouTube transcript into a Notion page and search it manually, but that's a manual workflow, not a video-bookmark-manager.
 Mem made the cut in our adjacent guide because Mem actively pulls and embeds video transcripts; Notion and Obsidian leave that to you.